-Many visitors explore the old town while visiting Bern.
+There is a nice variety of sights in the old town of Bern.
 The charming old town is filled with quaint alleys and sandstone buildings.
 It's a compact area that flows down a hill to the River Aare.

-Both Bern and Prague are good shopping destinations.
+Both Bern and Prague are superb shopping destinations.

 Bern is an extremely popular place for shoppers.
 The old town is filled with boutique shops and unique markets.
 The main shopping streets are Spitalgasse and Marktgasse and popular items to buy include jewelry, art, and watches.

 Prague is well-known for its shopping.
 There are many brand name stores in New Town, particularly around Wenceslas Square.
 In Old Town, Czech porcelain and Bohemia Crystal are popular things to buy.

 Kids will enjoy a visit to either Bern or Prague.

 Bern is a very family-friendly place to visit.
 This charming town has riverside parks and pools, a zoo, a waterpark, and kid-friendly museums that the whole family can enjoy.
 You can also visit nearby Gurten, a mountain with tobogganing, concerts, and a mini ski resort.